- Google holds financial services companies, like banks, to a higher standard than most industries.

 - Trust – Together, expertise and authority build trust.
 Other factors, like how professional your website looks, how secure it is and how well it runs, also influence trust.
 Trust is also heavily impacted by social signals: how many people on social media are reading and sharing your content?

-What does all of this mean for your link-building strategy?
+What does this mean for your link-building strategy?

 Focus on high-quality, reputable and relevant websites.